 Bradley ALEKS Math Placement Assessment

 Bradley University requires an ALEKS Placement, Preparation and Learning (ALEKS PPL) Assessment to determine readiness for mathematics courses.
 All incoming first-year students are required to take the mathematics assessment, including students who have or will be receiving AP or transfer credit.
 The online exam must be taken on a personal computer that has a webcam.
 Students can take the exam at a time that is convenient and should take 60 - 90 minutes to complete.Our goal is to give the best academic advice for mathematics placement for all students.
-The assessment becomes available on June 1 and after the student’s enrollment deposit has been paid.
-The ALEKS Assessment MUST be completed by before your pre-advising appointment.
-Students who will take the test after their pre-advising appointment should contact the Academic Success Center at firstname.lastname@example.org to make testing arrangements.
+The ALEKS Assessment MUST be completed as soon as possible.
+A hold will be placed on your account until you have completed the assessment, which will prevent you from registering for classes.
+Students who are have questions about the assessment at any time should contact firstname.lastname@example.org.
 Success in math starts with taking the right course.
 It is important that you are placed in the appropriate math course so you do not waste time and money in courses that you are over- or under-qualified for.
 Students have additional placement assessment opportunities; therefore, students should take the math assessment as soon as it becomes available.
-If you would like to try to place higher, ALEKS offers an individualized Prep and Learning Module which can lead to higher placement prior to class registration during orientation.
+If you would like to try to place higher, ALEKS offers an individualized Prep and Learning Module which can lead to higher placement prior to class registration.

 Follow the steps below before beginning the process of taking your assessment.